3 simple steps when choosing a payment gateway...

 A successful online business relies on providing an accessible website which is able to accept payments 24/7.
 This means you need a payment gateway provider with an uptime guarantee, so you can be sure that the service is as reliable as possible.

 Although the majority of customers will want to pay by credit or debit card, there will be some which want to pay via other options such as eWallets or gift vouchers.
-The best payment gateways will support multiple payment methods to give your customers the most flexibility.
+The best payment gateways and merchant services will support multiple payment methods to give your customers the most flexibility.

 Depending on the type of business you operate, you may need to accept payments from customers outside the UK.
 If this is a possibility you should choose a payment gateway provider which accepts multiple currencies, with a low fee for these types of transactions.